-Endpoints running on Azure Storage Queues transport using a single storage account is subject to potential throttling once the maximum number of messages is written to the storage account.
-To overcome this limitation, use multiple storage accounts.
-To better understand scale out options with storage accounts, it is necessary understand Azure storage account scalability and performance.
+Endpoints running on the Azure Storage Queues transport using a single storage account are subject to potential throttling once the maximum number of concurrent requests to the storage account is reached.
+Multiple storage accounts can be used to overcome this limitation.
+To better understand scale out options with storage accounts, it is advised to first read carefully the Azure storage account scalability and performance targets article.

 All messages in a queue are accessed via a single queue partition.
 A single queue is targeted to process up to 2,000 messages per second.
-Scalability targets for storage accounts can vary based on region with up to 20,000 messages per second (throughput achieved using an object size of 1KB).
-This is subject to change and should be periodically verified using Azure Storage Scalability and Performance Targets.
+Scalability targets for storage accounts can vary based on the region, reaching up to 20,000 messages per second (throughput achieved using an object size of 1KB).
+This is subject to change and should be periodically verified.

-When the number of messages exceeds this quota, storage service responds with an HTTP 503 Server Busy message.
+When the number of messages per second exceeds this quota, the storage service responds with an HTTP 503 Server Busy message.
 This message indicates that the platform is throttling the queue.
-If a single storage account is unable to handle an application's request rate, an application could also leverage several different storage accounts using a storage account per endpoint.
-This ensures application scalability without choking a single storage account.
-This also allows discrete control over queue processing, based on the sensitivity and priority of the messages that are handled by different endpoints.
-High priority endpoints could have more workers dedicated to them than low priority endpoints.
+If a single storage account is unable to handle an application's request rate, the application could leverage several different storage accounts using a storage account per endpoint.
+This ensures application scalability without saturating a single storage account.
+This also gives a discrete control over queue processing, based on the sensitivity and priority of the messages that are handled by different endpoints.
+For example, high priority endpoints could have more dedicated workers than low priority endpoints.

 A typical implementation uses a single storage account to send and receive messages.
 All endpoints are configured to receive and send messages using the same storage account.

-When the number of instances with endpoints are increased, all endpoints continue reading and writing to the same storage account.
-Once the limit of 2,000 message/sec per queue or 20,000 message/sec per storage account is reached, Azure throttles the message throughput.
+When the number of instances of endpoints is increased, all endpoints continue reading and writing to the same storage account.
+Once the limit of 2,000 message/sec per queue or 20,000 message/sec per storage account is reached, Azure storage service throttles messages throughput.

 In order to prevent accidentally leaking connection string values, it is recommended to use aliases instead of raw connection strings.
 When applied, raw connection string values are replaced with registered aliases removing the possibility of leaking a connection string value.
-The concept of using aliases for connection strings to storage accounts has been introduced in Version 7.
 When using a single account, aliasing connection string is limited to just enabling it.
 When multiple accounts are used, an alias has to be registered for each storage account.